thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-23-recognizing-facial-expressions-machine-learning.markdown

 ## What's next

 This overview has outlined some of the broad topics and concerns of FER system development.
-Another article will be published soon explaining more about the creation of the EmoPy toolkit, and why and how you might use it in your own projects.
+My follow-up article explains [more about the creation of the EmoPy toolkit](/blog/emopy-emotional-expression-toolkit), and why and how you might use it in your own projects.